 3 questions to ask before you get a new car loan

-- Can I pay the loan in full early?
-Early payment fees should be negotiated with the loan provider just in case the borrower’s situation changes throughout the loan period.
+Can I pay the loan in full early?
+Early payment fees should be negotiated with the loan provider just in case your situation changes throughout the loan period.

 New car loans typically come with lower rates than used car loans since a newer vehicle will be worth more to a lender should you default.
 You typically have a larger selection of lenders to choose from as well.